acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 only extra privilege a content script is granted over a normal remote web page script.

+A XUL-based add-on will need to be reorganized to respect this distinction.

 Suppose an add-on wants to make a cross-domain XMLHttpRequest based on some data extracted from a web page.
 In a XUL-based extension you would implement all this in a single script.
 An SDK-based add-on would need to be structured